polybase/polybase-db-docs/docs/collection.md

 }
 ```

-You can call your custom functions using:
+You can call your custom functions using `.call(functionName, args)`:

 ```ts
 const db = new Polybase({ defaultNamespace: "your-namespace" })